alvaropsouza/node-url-shortener/README.md

 ## Server

-To start the server, run `npm start`.
+To start the server, run `pnpm start`.

 ## Testing